 Solver options may be set using the set-option command, and their current values can be obtained using the get-option command.
-If a solver does not support the setting of a particular option, for either command it should output unsupported.
 Solver-specific option names are allowed and indeed expected.
 A set of standard options is presented in this subsection; refer to Figure 3.8 for their format.
 We discuss each option below, specifying also their default values and whether or not compliant solvers are required to support them.
-It is understood that if a solver does not support one of the optional standard options below, it behaves as if that option was permanently set to its default value.
+It is understood that if a solver does not support one of the non-required standard options below, it behaves as if that option was permanently set to its default value.
+Specifically, the output of the get-option command for a non-required standard option should be the default value, whereas the output of the set-option command for that option should be unsupported.
+For unsupported non-standard options, the output of both get-option and set-option should be unsupported.